The Crucible Essay Topics

 9. Argue whether or not Abigail is a victim of her society.
 Can she be excused/pardoned because of the influence of outside forces upon her?
 Examine the events from her past and present, and make connections between these events and her behavior.
 What is the larger message that Miller sends through this character?
 Consider discussing this character’s Kohlberg moral stages and how she exemplifies the thematic significance of the title.

 10. Carefully read the passage from Act 3 in which Danforth explains his purpose, power, and education to Francis Nurse (“No, old man… I hope you will be one of those”).
-The write an essay in which you explain the dramatic and verbal irony used.
+Then write an essay in which you explain the dramatic and verbal irony used.
+What is Miller’s larger message about this passage?

 11. Miller portrays Giles as a foolish character.
 However,